humppe/spdif-encoder/README.md

 4. Install e.g. avconv application for decoding your audio files apt-get install libav-tools

-5..gcc -O3 spdif-encoder.c -o spdif-encoder
+5. gcc -O3 spdif-encoder.c -o spdif-encoder

 6. Load kernel modules -- the spdif-output-hack is applied to tda1541a -drivers.